-more generally, oversees compliance with the duties of public authorities with a view to improving the operation of public administration.
-The BAI is formally established under the President of the Republic of Korea, but retains an independent status with respect to its duties.
-In addition, it is granted full independence with respect to the appointment, dismissal and organisation of its staff, and the compilation of its budget.
-The BAI consists of a Chairperson (appointed by the President, with the consent of the National Assembly) and six commissioners (appointed by the President upon recommendation of the Chairperson), which must meet specific qualifications laid down by law and may only be dismissed in case of impeachment, sentencing to imprisonment or inability to perform their duties due to long-term mental or physical weakness.
+to improving the operation of public administration279.
+The BAI is formally established under the President of the Republic of Korea, but retains an independent status with respect to its duties280.
+In addition, it is granted full independence with respect to the appointment, dismissal and organisation of its staff, and the compilation of its budget281.
+The BAI consists of a Chairperson (appointed by the President, with the consent of the National Assembly)282 and six commissioners (appointed by the President upon recommendation of the Chairperson)283, which must meet specific qualifications laid down by law284 and may only be dismissed in case of impeachment, sentencing to imprisonment or inability to perform their duties due to long-term mental or physical weakness285.
 The BAI conducts a general audit on an annual basis, but may also conduct specific audits on matters of special interest.
-In carrying out an audit or inspection, the BAI may request the submission of documents and request the attendance of individuals.
-The BAI may issue recommendations, request disciplinary actions, or file a criminal complaint.
+In carrying out an audit or inspection, the BAI may request the submission of documents and request the attendance of individuals286.
+The BAI may issue recommendations, request disciplinary actions, or file a criminal complaint287.

-(174) Finally, the National Assembly carries out parliamentary oversight of public authorities through investigations and inspections of their activities.
-It may request the disclosure of documents, compel the appearance of witnesses, recommend corrective measures (if it concludes that unlawful or improper activities have taken place) and make the results of its findings public.
-Where the National Assembly requests that corrective measures are taken - which may, for instance, include awarding compensation, taking disciplinary action or improving internal procedures - the concerned public authority is required to act without delay and report on the outcome to the National Assembly.
+(174) Finally, the National Assembly carries out parliamentary oversight of public authorities through investigations and inspections288 of their activities289.
+It may request the disclosure of documents, compel the appearance of witnesses290, recommend corrective measures (if it concludes that unlawful or improper activities have taken place)291 and make the results of its findings public292.
+Where the National Assembly requests that corrective measures are taken - which may, for instance, include awarding compensation, taking disciplinary action or improving internal procedures - the concerned public authority is required to act without delay and report on the outcome to the National Assembly293.